Konica: History

-The company traces its history back to 1873 when pharmacist Rokusaburo Sugiura began selling photographic materials at his shop in Konishiya Rokubē, the biggest pharmacy trader in Tokyo at that time.
+The company traces its history back to 1873 when pharmacist Rokusaburō Sugiura began selling photographic materials at his shop in Konishiya Rokubē, the biggest pharmacy trader in Tokyo at that time.

 In 1878, Rokusaburō succeeded to his family and renamed Rokuemon VI (Rokudaime Rokuemon).
 He gave the original shop to his younger brother and launched a new shop, Konishi Honten (Konishi Main Shop) in the Nihonbashi district of Tokyo.

 In 1882, Konishi launched a project to produce photography related materials in Japan which were imported at that time.
 In 1902, Konishi began to sell the "Cherry Portable Camera" (チェリー手提用暗函), the first Japanese produced end-user oriented camera.
 New products were released respectively, and Konishi Main Shop became the leading camera company in Japan.
 In 1921, Konishi had his elder son succeed to the family and thus company head with the name, and in this occasion Konishi Honten was turned into a company Konishiroku Honten.
 The name Konishiroku was taken from the abbreviation of their names, Konishi Rokuemon.